 Be sure to wash the statue first with clean water and let it air dry under the sun if possible.

-Once fully dry, you can start by adding a base coat of latex if the statue will be outside.
+Once fully dry, you can start by adding a base coat of latex if the statue is outside.

 Then, you can simply spray paint the statue with the color that you desire.

 Rabbits have distinctive patterns in their fur and a bit of cuteness in their eyes which can be mimicked when hand-painting the statues with a brush.

 You can get the required paint from hardware or craft stores and follow the pattern typical for certain breeds of rabbits;